tmcgilchrist/capnp-rpc/README.md

 - `let restore = Restorer.single service_id Echo.local` configures a simple "restorer" that
   answers requests for `service_id` with our `Echo.local` service.

-- `Capnp_rpc_unix.serve config ~restore` creates the service vat using the previous configuration items and starts it listening for incoming connections.
+- `Capnp_rpc_unix.serve config ~restore` creates the service Vat using the previous configuration items and starts it listening for incoming connections.

 - `Capnp_rpc_unix.Vat.sturdy_uri vat service_id` returns a "capnp://" URI for
-  the given service within the vat.
+  the given service within the Vat.

 #### The client side

-After starting the server and getting the sturdy URI, we create a client vat and connect to the sturdy ref.
+After starting the server and getting the sturdy URI, we create a client Vat and connect to the sturdy ref.
 The result is a proxy to the remote service via the network that can be used in exactly the same way as the direct reference we used before.